-On September 30, 1999, the Company's Board of Directors approved a new series of Cendant common stock "tracking stock" intended to reflect the performance of the Move.com Group, a group of businesses owned by the Company which will be engaged in providing a broad range of home-related services through a new internet services portal.
-The tracking stock is subject to shareholder approval.
-There is currently no tracking stock outstanding.
-The Company has filed a proxy statement with the SEC, which contains detailed financial information as well as more specific plans concerning the transaction.
-Although the Move.com Group tracking stock is intended to track the performance of the Move.com Group, holders, if any, will be subject to all of the risks associated with an investment in the Company and all of its businesses, assets and liabilities.
-The tracking stock offering, if approved by the shareholders, will enable the Company to issue the tracking stock in one or more private or public financings and perhaps creating a public trading market for the tracking stock.
-In connection with this announcement, the Company will report the Move.com Group as a separate business segment.
-See Note 13 -- Segment Information -- Move.com for a description of the services provided.
+On September 30, 1999, the Company's Board of Directors approved a plan to create a new series of Cendant common stock intended to reflect the performance of CompleteHome.com, Inc. ("CompleteHome.com"), the Company's internet real estate services portal ("CompleteHome.com tracking stock").
+The plan to create a new series of tracking stock is subject to shareholder approval.
+There is currently no common stock outstanding related to CompleteHome.com.
+The Company anticipates filing a proxy statement with the SEC, which will contain detailed financial information as well as more specific plans concerning the transaction.
+Although CompleteHome.com tracking stock is intended to track the performance of CompleteHome.com, holders, if any, will be subject to all of the risks associated with an investment in the Company and all of its businesses, assets and liabilities.
+The tracing stock proposal, if adopted, will enable the Company to issue CompleteHome.com tracking stock in one or more private or public financings and perhaps creating a public trading market for CompleteHome.com tracking stock.
+In connection with this announcement, the Company will report CompleteHome.com as a separate business segment.
+See Note 13 - Segment Information - CompleteHome.com for a description of the services provided.
+Although the tracking stock is intended to track the performance of CompleteHome.com, holders, if any, will still be subject to all the risks associated with an investment in the Company and all of its businesses, assets and liabilities.

-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources -- Pending Issuance of Tracking Stock" for summarized income state-ment data presented for Cendant Consolidated, the Move.com Group and Cendant excluding the Move.com.
-Group
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Pending Issuance of Tracking Stock" for summarized income statement data presented for Cendant Consolidated, CompleteHome.com and Cendant excluding CompleteHome.com.